JKI-GDM/SOCastR/input/readme.md

 # Input Data Sets
-The following data sets representing samples and corvriates for the German federal state Bavaria, which can be used for code excecution:
+The following data sets represent samples and covariates for the German federal state Bavaria, which can be used for code execution:

 ## Multi-scale Terrain Attributes and Sentinel-2 Bare Soil Composites
 Möller, M. (2025).
 Multi-scale Terrain Attributes and Sentinel-2 Bare Soil Composites for Digital Soil Mapping in Bavaria (1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.17479135

 ## LUCAS 2018 Topsoil Database
 This repository uses the LUCAS 2018 Topsoil database as the primary input data set for soil organic carbon (SOC) analyses and digital soil mapping.
 The LUCAS (Land Use/Cover Area frame Survey) survey provides harmonized, quality-controlled measurements of key soil properties across all EU member states and the UK.

 ### Data Description